Skip to main content

 Vienna’s wine culture, in a village 20 minutes from the centre

-Vienna is the only capital city in the world with significant wine production within its municipal limits.
-The Heuriger — a wine tavern where the producer sells their own wine directly — is the institution that makes this unusual fact tangible.
-In Grinzing, Nussdorf, Neustift am Walde, and Grinzing, vine-covered hillsides run to within metres of the city’s tram network.
+Vienna is the only capital city in the world with significant wine production within its municipal limits — a fact that seems implausible until you take bus 38A from the Grinzing stop and find yourself in a lane lined with vine-covered walls and wooden-gate entrances to family wine taverns.
+The Heuriger (plural: Heurigen) — a wine tavern where the producer sells their own wine directly on their own premises — is the institution that makes this fact tangible.
+In Grinzing, Nussdorf, Neustift am Walde, Kahlenbergerdorf, and Gumpoldskirchen to the south, vine-covered hillsides run to within metres of Vienna’s tram and bus network.
+You can be sitting under a chestnut tree drinking new wine from a vineyard visible behind the garden wall within 30 minutes of leaving the Stephansdom.

 A Heuriger is not a restaurant in the ordinary sense.
-By Austrian law (dating to a 1784 decree by Emperor Joseph II), a Buschenschank — the formal term — may sell only its own wine and simple cold food: bread, cheese, cured meats, pickled vegetables, spreads.
-Hot food, when it appears, is technically outside the traditional definition.
-The pine branch (Buschen) hung above the door is the signal that the Heuriger is open — when it is not displayed, the establishment is closed, sometimes for weeks.
+By Austrian law — the relevant statute derives from a 1784 decree by Emperor Joseph II, who wanted to allow farmers to sell their agricultural produce directly without involving middlemen — a Buschenschank (the formal legal term for the institution) may sell only its own wine and simple cold food: bread, cheese, cured meats, pickled vegetables, spreads.
+Hot food, when it appears, is technically outside the traditional definition, though the larger and more commercially oriented establishments have long stretched this rule.
+The pine branch (Buschen) hung above the door, or a green branch displayed at the gate, is the traditional signal that the Heuriger is open that day — when it is not displayed, the establishment is closed, sometimes for weeks at a time.

 What Heuriger wine tastes like